 The 3SUM problem can be formulated as follows: given three sets A, B, C of cardinalities at most n, determine whether there exists a triplet $(a, b, c) \in A \times B \times C$ , with a + b = c.
-This problem has a simple $O(n^2)$ -time algorithm (see, e.g., Section 2), which is generally believed to be the best possible.
-Erickson [Eri99] proved an $\Omega(n^2)$ lower bound in a restricted linear decision tree model, which is enough to implement the quadratic algorithm.
-Many problems have been shown to be 3SUM-hard (reducible from 3SUM), suggesting that they too require $\Omega(n^2)$ time; see, for example, the seminal work of [GO95].
-This body of work is perhaps the most successful attempt at understanding complexity inside P (polynomial time).
+This problem has a simple $O(n^2)$ -time algorithm, which is generally believed to be the best possible.
+Erickson [7] proved an $\Omega(n^2)$ lower bound in the restricted linear decision tree model.
+Many problems have been shown to be 3SUM-hard (reducible from 3SUM), suggesting that they too require $\Omega(n^2)$ time; see, for example, the seminal work of [8].
+This body of work is perhaps the most successful attempt at understanding complexity inside P.

 In this paper, we consider the 3SUM problem on integers and rationals.
 We consider several models of computation, and achieve $o(n^2)$ running times in all of them.
 Our algorithms use Las Vegas randomization.
-The only previously known subquadratic bound is an FFT-based algorithm which can solve 3SUM on integers in the range [0, u] in $O(u \lg u)$ time [CLRS01, Ex.
+The only previously known subquadratic bound is an FFT-based algorithm which can solve 3SUM on integers in the range [0, u] in $O(u \lg u)$ time [4, Ex.
 30.1-7].
 However, this bound is subquadratic in n only when $u = o(n^2/\lg n)$ , whereas our algorithm improves on the simple $O(n^2)$ solution for all values of n and u.

 It is perhaps not surprising that 3SUM should admit slightly subquadratic algorithms.
 However, our solution requires ideas beyond just bit tricks, and we believe that our techniques are interesting in their own right.
-In addition, observe that in all cases our speedups are quadratic or nearly quadratic in the "parallelism" that the model can afford, i.e., the amount of data that the model can touch in unit time.
+In addition, observe that in all cases our speedups are quadratic or nearly quadratic in the parallelism that the model can afford.
 If the current intuition about the quadratic nature of the 3SUM problem turns out to be correct, such improvements may be the best possible.
 The Circuit RAM.
-The transdichotomous RAM (Random Access Machine) assumes memory cells have a size of w bits, where w grows with n [FW93].
+The transdictorous RAM (Random Access Machine) assumes memory cells have a size of w bits, where w grows with n.
 Input integers must fit in a machine word, and so must the problem size n (so that the entire memory can be addressed by word-size pointers); as a consequence, $w = \Omega(\lg n)$ .
 Operations are allowed to touch a constant number of machine words at a time.

 It remains to specify the operations and their costs.
 The circuit RAM allows any operation which has a polynomial-size (in w) circuit, with unbounded fan-in gates.
 The cost (time) of the operation is its depth; thus, unit-cost operations are those with an $AC^0$ implementation.
 The model tries to address the thorny issue of what is a "good" set of unit-cost operations.
 Allowing any operation from a complexity-theoretic class eliminates the sensitivity of the model to arbitrary choices in the instruction set.
 The depth of the circuit is a restrictive and realistic definition for the time it should take to execute the operation, making the model theoretically interesting.
-Previously, the circuit RAM was used to study the predecessor and dictionary problems, as well as sorting (see, e.g., [AMRT96, AMT99, Tho02]).
+Previously, the circuit RAM was used to study the predecessor and dictionary problems, as well as sorting (see, e.g. [2, 3, 9]).